letsbreelhere/blue-sentinel-vs-code/README.md

 ## Extension Settings

-- `instant-code.username`: Your username as it appears to others in a sharing session.
+- `blue-sentinel.username`: Your username as it appears to others in a sharing session.

 ## Known Issues